ann61c/gwfox/README.md

 ## Installation
 1. Download the theme and move the `chrome` folder into your Firefox **profile directory**.
-2. Navigate to `about:config` and configure the following preferences:
+2. In `about:config` configure the following preferences:
     * **Set to `true`**:
         * `toolkit.legacyUserProfileCustomizations.stylesheets`
         * `svg.context-properties.content.enabled`